 Cluster Configuration with DNS Hostnames

-Cluster configuration can be changed to use DNS hostnames instead of IP addresses by editing node management IP/hostname in Administration > Controller > Nodes page.
+With the caveats detailed below, it is supported to use a fully-qualified domain names rather than an IP address in the IP Address field of a Cluster node under Administration > Controller > Nodes.
 This will trigger a new Cluster configuration process and update all nodes to use DNS hostnames.

-DNS is resolved when secure connection is established between Controllers, which is usually when cluster is configured or any of the node is rebooted.
+The Controllers resolve DNS hostnames of other Controllers when the cluster is initially configured or any node in the cluster is rebooted.
 Service Engines resolve DNS hostname of the Controller when establishing secure connection to the Controller, which is usually when Service Engine is first created and when either a Service Engine or a Controller reboots.